 The Wyndhurst Mansion

-The most iconic building on property is the Tudor-style, brick Mansion, featuring 11 newly renovated guestrooms and suites.
-Each Mansion guestroom is named after important cultural figures with historical ties to the Berkshires, with varying square footage and views.
+The historic brick Mansion features 11 newly renovated guestrooms and suites, each named after important cultural figures with historical ties to the Berkshires.

 Early 1900s Lenox became known as the “Inland Newport” and at least forty-two millionaires were known to spend their summers here during this time, including John Sloane, a relative of the Vanderbilts and co-owner of the famous furniture firm W & J Sloane.
 He bought the property in 1894 and built his Peabody and Sterns-designed “cottage” Wyndhurst, referred to today as the Mansion.
 This was known as the “Cottage Era” where cottages were defined as a secondary residence with a minimum of thirty rooms and twenty acres.

 The beautifully renovated mansion, with interior design by Clodagh, exudes timeless elegance.
 Each guest room is unique and named after important historical and cultural figures who had ties to the Berkshires.Book Now

 This second floor Mansion room is an enchanting and cozy sanctuary for relaxation.
 With a king bed and sitting area, and double-sink bathroom, its historic stained-glass windows offer a view of the front circle and the verdant Miraval Berkshires landscape.
 Can connect to 2021.

 This spacious second floor Mansion room offers a luxurious king bed, decorative fireplace, and a view of the historic golf course and the mountains beyond it.